naylorpmax-joyent/learn-backend-mini-projects/learn-sqlite/README.md

 Once you've got some ideas of how your tool's users might want to query or interact with this data, try designing and writing some queries, and testing/tweaking them until they do what you want.

-Here are a bunch of ideas / questions to get you started - pick any that seem interesting to you, brainstorm others, or start with just one!
+Here are some ideas / questions to get you started - pick any that seem interesting to you, brainstorm others, or start with just one!

 **Reads**